-Burnley & Leeds threaten legal action over Everton finances
+Leeds & Burnley threaten legal action over Everton finances

-Burnley & Leeds threaten legal action against Everton and Premier League over handling of club's finances
+Leeds & Burnley threaten legal action against Everton and Premier League over handling of club's finances

 Last updated on .From the section Premier League